Streit-C/amd-lab-website/_members/jack-hallett.md

 Jack Hallett has an interest in high-throughput methods of material sythesis and testing for assertaining possible properties of materials.
 His current interest in properties is related to phases caused by defects.

+In his personal time Jack goes sailing in 420s in a nearby lake, boulders at a local gym, and goes to local church events.
+He also enjoys cooking.

 {% include section.html%}
 ##  Education
 - BS, Major: Materials Science and Engineering, University of Illinois, Urbana-Champaign, IL, 2025